omotodun2002/Ceres/README.md

 ## Features

 - **CKAN Harvester** — Fetch datasets from any CKAN-compatible portal
-- **Semantic Search** — Find datasets by meaning using OpenAI embeddings
+- **Semantic Search** — Find datasets by meaning using Gemini embeddings
 - **Multi-format Export** — Export to JSON, JSON Lines, or CSV
 - **Database Statistics** — Monitor indexed datasets and portals